-To see if the DeWalt Flexvolt 60V Max reciprocating saw is worth its weight compared to the 20V Standard and the 20V Compact, I tested them against each other, as well as against my 11-amp corded Makita.
-The results were surprising.
+To see if the DeWalt FlexVolt 60V Max reciprocating saw is worth its weight, I tested it against the DeWalt 20V Standard, 20V Compact, and my 11-amp corded Makita.
+The results were surprising—let’s dive into power, weight, and features to find the best saw for your kit.

 Models Tested